JackieLi565/Covidify/README.md

 Covidify is a web-based application which prints the receipt on reported Covid-19 related information.
 Users can choose specific dates or print out the average daily, month, or yearly data.
 Covidify uses the OpenCovid.ca API for Covid-19 statistics, to learn more about the API visit (https://opencovid.ca/api/)

+Please note the data is subject to modifactions, thus data may not be accurate.
+Take it with a grain of salt.